Belovedbb/StlAlgorithms/Readme.md

-# STL Compatible ArrayList aka stl like vector
+# STL Compatible ArrayList aka STL-like vector

 This is a simple project which builds a vector like container in accordance to STL standards therefore supporting varieties of c++ rich algorithms.